 How to Make a Strawberry Milkshake

 As I mentioned before, there are a few methods you can do when making a flavorful milkshake.
-In our steps, you’ll see that we’re making a strawberry jam (which I highly recommend for the most flavor and thickest texture).
+In my steps, you’ll see that I’m making a strawberry jam (which I highly recommend for the most flavor and thickest texture).
 If you decide to forego making the jam, you will start by adding all of your ingredients into the blender and going from there.

 - 2 cups strawberries

 - 2 tablespoons sugar